goatshriek/stumpless/README.md

 sudo make install
 ```

-Check out the [Installation Instructions](INSTALL.md) for more detail on building
+Check out the [Installation Instructions](INSTALL.md) for more detail on
-and installing stumpless.
+building and installing stumpless in different environments and/or with other
+toolchains.

 ## Basic Usage